- Organized simplicity. Systems with few elements. Analyzed mathematically.

 Joe Martino tells TOF that "One of the most horrible examples I ever encountered was the use of a Cobb-Douglas Production Function to predict the effectiveness of bombing the Ho Chi Minh trail.
 When I first saw the model it fairly screamed 'wrong!'
 But the people who put it together saw nothing wrong with it."And yet, these things have so many pretty equations they seem like they damn well ought to work.
 And they do, in some cases.
 Kingsbury Bearings has a model for hydraulic bearings that works well in predicting the performance of new bearing designs.* So what's the problem?
 Operationally, what is the difference between a model that is "useful" and one that is "true"?

 (*) hydraulic bearings.
 TOF digresses.
 At the entrance to the Kingsbury plant is a placard honoring the Kingsbury Bearing installed in Holtville #5 in 1912.
 TOF inquired of his hosts in the 1980s when he spent some time with them: "How long did it last?"
 "We don't know yet," was the response.
 "It's still running."
-As of 2008, it was still running with an estimated TTF of 1300 years.
+As of 2008, Wikipedia tells us, it was still running with an estimated TTF of 1300 years.
 That's craftsmanship!
 It's also a system whose elements and interactions are pretty well understood.

 The Most Famous Model In the History of the World, Maybe.Great Ptolemaic Smackdown.
-The Ptolemaic model of the heavens was fabulously successful for 1,460 years -- about as long as a Kingsbury bearing at the Holtville Dam.
+The Ptolemaic model of the heavens was fabulously successful for 1,460 years -- slightly longer than a Kingsbury bearing at the Holtville Dam.
 It predicted sunrises, sunsets, eclipses, and sundry other stellar phenomena with tolerable accuracy.
 If the proof of the pudding is in the eating,* surely the proof of the model is in its forecasts.
 Or maybe that just is the difference between "useful" and "true."

 That a model makes good predictions, as the Ptolemaic (and later Tychonic) model did, is no assurance that the real world matches the internal arrangements of the model.
 (See Cartwright: "How the Laws of Physics Lie.")
 It is an "associative law" not a "causal law."
 Let's call it the Turing Fallacy.
 There's always more than one way to skin a cat, and more than one way to model a phenomenon.
 And you cannot proceed automatically from post hoc results to propter hoc models.
+Even Hume recognized that.

 (*) proof.
 Means "to test", as in "proving grounds" or the proof of whiskey.